Austin Davis (American football): Professional football career

+Pre-draft

-Davis was rated the 13th best quarterback in the 2012 NFL Draft by NFLDraftScout.com.
+Davis was rated the 13th best quarterback in the 2012 NFL draft by NFLDraftScout.com.
 Prior to the Draft, Bleacher Report's Tyler Ward named Davis as one of his eleven potential late-round sleepers.

 St. Louis Rams (first stint)

 Davis went undrafted in the 2012 NFL Draft and signed a free agent deal with the St. Louis Rams.
 On August 30, 2013, he was cut by the Rams.

 Miami Dolphins

 The Miami Dolphins signed Davis to their practice squad on September 10, 2013.
 He was released by the team on September 17, 2013.

 St Louis Rams (second stint)

 Davis re-signed with the Rams on October 22, 2013, after an injury to Sam Bradford.
 In the first week of the 2014 NFL season against the Minnesota Vikings, Davis entered the game at the start of the second half in relief of starter Shaun Hill.
 A week later, due to Hill's injury, Davis made his NFL starting debut on September 14, in a winning effort against the Tampa Bay Buccaneers.

 Following the Rams' 28–26 upset win over the defending Super Bowl champion Seattle Seahawks in Week 7, former All-Pro quarterback and legend Brett Favre tabbed Davis as a potential Tom Brady or Kurt Warner of the future, both of whom won Super Bowls despite a bleak start to their NFL careers.
 During the victory, Davis completed 17-of-20 passes, the best completion percentage in NFL history against a defending Super Bowl champion; the former Southern Miss QB also added 152 passing yards and two touchdowns, one of which ultimately sealed their victory after Davis successfully led an 80-yard drive.

 After two interceptions and a lost fumble in the 4th quarter against the Arizona Cardinals in early November, Davis was benched in favor of Hill.

 On September 5, 2015, Davis was released by the Rams.